 AUSD Elementary Literacy

-ANTIOCH UNIFIED and Heggerty: Beginning in the 2024-2025 school year, all Kindergarten and 1st grade scholars will participate in a 10 minutes of Phonemic Awareness direct instruction using the Heggerty Program.
-In addition, all Dual Emersion Kinder and 1st grade students will receive Heggerty Phonemic Awareness direct instruction in Spanish as well.
+ANTIOCH UNIFIED and Heggerty: All Kindergarten and 1st grade scholars participate in 10 minutes of daily phonemic awareness instruction using the Heggerty program.
+In addition, students in Dual Immersion Kindergarten and 1st grade classrooms also receive Heggerty phonemic awareness instruction in Spanish.

 What is Phonemic Awareness?